kbosompem/bb-whatsapp-pod/README.md

 - Delete the `whatsapp.db` file and try logging in again
 - Ensure your WhatsApp app is up to date

+### QR Code Display Issues
+If the QR code doesn't display correctly:
+- Verify `qrencode` is installed: `qrencode --version`
+- Try running `qrencode -t ANSI "test"` to test QR code generation
+- Use a monospace font in your terminal
+- Ensure your terminal window is wide enough
+- For Windows: Use Windows Terminal instead of cmd.exe

 ### Pod Communication Issues
 If the pod fails to load or communicate with Babashka:
 - Ensure you've built the pod with the correct Go version